ndleah/dvd-rental-marketing-analytics/README.md

 # Key Business Requirements
-The marketing team have shared with us a draft of the email they wish to send to their customers:
+The marketing team have shared with me a draft of the email they wish to send to their customers:

  <br />